Hist 101: World History to 1500

 - Tests and Assignment Deadlines are in Bold

-- Links to document readings are available on the course website
+- Links to document readings and assignment details are in Canvas.

 - I reserve the right to change readings, test dates, due dates, grade weights and assignments as necessary throughout the semester

 - WC is the textbook, World Civilizations: The Global Experience.
 There may be a pop quiz on any day that has a chapter as a reading assignment.

 |Student Information Form Due

 |WC, chap.
 1 The Neolithic Revolution and the Birth of Civilization

 |Last day to enroll or add without instructor permission.